10 Proven Ways to Use Bulk Red Pepper Flakes for Healthy Chickens (Backyard Poultry Guide)

 Can I give red pepper flakes to baby chicks?

-Nope!
-Chicks under six weeks should stick to starter feed only.
-Their digestive systems aren’t ready for anything other than balanced chick feed.
+No, chicks under six weeks should stick to starter feed only.
+Their digestive systems aren't ready for anything other than balanced chick feed, according to poultry veterinarians.

 Will red pepper flakes hurt my chickens?

 Not if used in moderation.
-Birds don't taste capsaicin like we do, so they won’t get overwhelmed by the heat.
-However, excessive amounts may cause digestive upset.
+Birds lack the receptors for capsaicin, so they don't experience the heat like humans do.
+However, excessive amounts may cause digestive upset, as confirmed by USDA poultry guidelines.

 Are there alternatives to red pepper flakes?